Commodity

 Parametric’s Commodity Strategy uses a unique portfolio construction process that provides greater diversification than traditional commodity benchmarks.
 Through intelligent design and rules-based methodologies, the strategy seeks to outperform the Bloomberg Commodity Index over three to five years, while experiencing 90% to 95% of the index’s volatility.

 There is no guarantee that the investment objective will be achieved.
-The targeted return is hypothetical and should not be relied upon to make investment decisions.
 The targeted return is aspirational in nature and is not based on criteria and assumptions.
 All investments are subject to the risk of loss.
 See disclosures for additional information.

 Investing in a commodity strategy involves risk.
 All investments are subject to loss.
 Learn more.